aaron-lane/k6-tfe-test/README.md

 testing.
 Each of the `*-test.js` scripts use the logic defined in [test.js](./test.js) with different combinations of virtual users and durations.

+The `--no-teardown` option can be used to preserve the test organization for manual inspection.

 ### Smoke Testing